Adults on average have about 3 colds per year and kids get about 8 colds per year – but you don’t have to be one of them!

 When you’re sick, your body needs any extra energy and even more nutrition than usual to repair and get heal.
 Don’t let exercise be yet another form of stress to your body by depleting your nutrient stores and potentially contributing to dehydration.

-If you wanna see my favorite place to workout click here
+If you wanna JOIN ME LIVE to workout click here

 8. Ensure Adequate Sleep